A Tall Toilet (Tallest Toilet) Review

 Yes.
 Keep that in mind because you are going to learn all about The Convenient Height Toilet and the Company who makes it.
-And this will be the tallest seat height toilet in the United States and possibly, the World.
+And this will be the first 21-inch high bowl toilet in the United States and possibly, the World.

 The Convenient Height Company